By Robert Montenegro, M.D., Family Medicine and Bariatrics

 What is energy management?
-Energy management is the science of “how” and “why” behind the obesity disease.
+Energy management is the science of “how” and “why” behind being obese or overweight.
 When a person takes in more energy (calories) than they burn, the body must do something with the unused energy; it stores the excess energy as fat.
 That is the “How” of energy management.
 The “Why” of energy management is different for everyone and includes combinations among the following reasons: metabolism, nutritional, behavioral, and psychological.

 - Nutritional needs fall into three major categories: water, macro nutrients (calories), and micro nutrients (vitamins and minerals).

 - Water is an essential requirement for the body.
 Even a small amount of dehydration (too little water) can have a negative effect on your metabolism.

 - Eat at least three times per day; even four or more is ok.
 The key is to control total calories (generally 1000 – 1200 for women; 1500 – 1600 for men).
 Do not skip meals.
 Send your body a signal that you’re not starving so it starts burning fat—even when you’re just doing normal activities.